-Moscato wine is an Italian sweet wine made from muscat grapes – yes, those delicious grapes that are very seasonal and are so sweet and fragrant.
-Well, moscato wine tastes like the grapes, so if you haven’t tried it yet, I highly recommend it.
-I also really like to use moscato wine as a base for white sangrias – it works so well and is already sweet that you really don’t need to add a lot of extra sweetener.
-I like to use honey with moscato sangrias, since the moscato already has a natural honey taste it’s a great match.
+Moscato wine is an Italian sweet wine made from Muscat grapes – yes, those delicious grapes that are very seasonal and are so sweet and fragrant.
+Well, Moscato wine tastes like the grapes, so if you haven’t tried it yet, I highly recommend it.
+I also really like to use Moscato wine as a base for white sangrias – it works so well and is already sweet that you really don’t need to add a lot of extra sweeteners.
+I like to use honey with Moscato sangrias since the Moscato already has a natural honey taste it’s a great match.

 Refreshing and delicious melon sangria recipe made with a mix of melons, including watermelon, cantaloupe and honeydew melons, moscato wine, honey, lime, grappa (an Italian grape brandy), sparkling water, and mint.

 - ~3 cups of mixed melon balls (watermelon, cantaloupe, honeydew)

 - 2-4 tablespoons of honey, adjust to taste

 - ¼ cup to ½ cup of grappa, adjust to taste – can also use pisco or a clear grape brandy

 - 1 (750 ml) bottle of moscato wine, chilled

 - ~ 1 ½ cups of sparkling water, chilled